corydwood/GroupPolicyDsc/README.md

 * **Domain**: Specifies the domain to run against.
 Optional.
 * **MigrationTable**: Specifies the path to a migration table file.
+You can use a migration table to map security principals and UNC paths across domains.
 * **Server**: Specifies the name of the domain controller that this resource contacts to complete the operation.
 You can specify either the fully qualified domain name (FQDN) or the host name.
 Optional.